Trou du Glaz

 Trou du Glaz - Grotte Chevalier

 Although the enormous Grotte Chevalier was first explored in 1942 by Chevalier's team, it wasn't connected to the main system until 1984, and then from passages climbed into above P36.
 The first half of this traverse is the same as for the Glaz-Annette.
 It is a little more challenging than the Annette traverse, and features the superb 50 m Puits Maurice and a tensioned traverse above a 30 m shaft, eventually dropping into the end of Grotte Chevalier.
 It covers about 3 km of passage, and although there is but 27 m difference in height between the two entrances, it involves abseiling about 210 m in eleven pitches.
-It requires 2*55 m of rope, and is not weather dependent.
-The traverse is fully described in a Spéléo Secours Isère guide (a loose translation by the author is available here - use at your own risk).
+The traverse requires 2*55 m of rope, and is not weather dependent.
+The traverse is fully described in a Spéléo Secours Isère guide (a loose translation by the author is available here – use at your own risk).
 To return to Col du Coq, traverse south from the entrance for a few metres, and find a route that picks its way down the slope for 30 metres to intercept a path which contours below the summit cliffs of the Dent de Crolles to the Pas de l'Œille path.
 This joins the ascent route at the top of the zigzags.
 Note that reports indicate that the entrance area of Grotte Chevalier has become very unstable and may well be blocked, but an alternative exit is available.
 See the Grotte Chevalier page for more details.